-In its role as a catalyst, the MHCC has created partnerships to focus on key projects and issues, and to make recommendations on how best to improve the systems that are directly related to mental health care.
-Examples include the justice system, primary health care, workplace, housing and others that impact the lives of Canadians living with a mental health problem or illness and their families.
+Funded by Health Canada, the MHCC convenes stakeholders, develops and influences sound public policy, and seeks to inspire collective action.
+Examples include the justice system, primary health care, workplace, housing, and others that impact the lives of Canadians living with a mental health problem or illness and their families.

-The MHCC provides its recommendations to governments, service providers, community leaders and many others, and works with these partners to implement them so improvements are made.
+The MHCC provides its recommendations to governments, service providers, community leaders and many others, and works with these partners to implement them.

-The Committee’s concerns were detailed in its report, Out of the Shadows at Last – Transforming Mental Health, Mental Illness and Addiction Services in Canada.
-The Committee also reaffirmed the need for a Mental Health Commission to provide an ongoing national focus for mental health issues.
+In 2006, the Senate Standing Committee on Social Affairs, Science, and Technology completed the first-ever national study of mental health, mental illness, and addiction.
+The Committee’s concerns were detailed in its report, Out of the Shadows at Last – Transforming Mental Health, Mental Illness and Addiction Services in Canada which recommended the creation of a Mental Health Commission to provide an ongoing national focus for mental health issues.

 All federal parties voted in favour of the creation of the MHCC, and it was endorsed by all provincial and territorial governments (with the exception of Québec).